candyyetszyu/Drag-and-Drop-Form-Builder/README.md

-# Drag and Drop Form Builder
+# Marketing Campaign Form Builder

-A flexible marketing campaign form builder with drag-and-drop interface.
+A full-stack application for creating, managing and analyzing marketing campaigns with dynamic form creation capabilities.

 ## Features